The Wrong Man: Plot

-Alfred Hitchcock appears on screen to tell the audience that the film's "every word is true".
+Alfred Hitchcock (or a double; he is in silhouette) appears on screen to tell the audience that the film's "every word is true".

-Christopher Emanuel "Manny" Balestrero (Henry Fonda), a down-on-his-luck musician at New York City's Stork Club, needs $300 for dental work for his wife Rose (Vera Miles).
-When he visits the office of a life insurance company to borrow money against Rose's policy, he is mistaken by the staff there for a man who had twice held them up.
+Christopher Emmanuel "Manny" Balestrero, a down-on-his-luck musician at New York City's Stork Club, needs $300 for dental work for his wife Rose.
+When he visits the office of a life insurance company to borrow money against Rose's policy, he is mistaken by the staff for a man who had held them up twice.

-He is questioned by the police, who call him "Chris" rather than Manny, and tell him that they are looking for a man who had robbed the insurance company and other businesses and that he might be their man.
-Manny is instructed to walk in and out of a liquor store and a delicatessen which had also been robbed by the same man.
-He is then asked to write the words from a stick-up note used by the robber in the insurance company robbery; he misspells the word "drawer" as "draw"the same mistake made in the robber's note.
-After being picked out of a police lineup by an employee of the insurance company who had witnessed the robberies he is arrested on charges of armed robbery.
+He is questioned by the police, who call him "Chris" rather than Manny, and tell him that they are looking for a man who had robbed the insurance company and other businesses, and that he might be their man.
+Manny is instructed to walk in and out of a liquor store and a delicatessen that had also been robbed by the same man.
+He is asked to write the words from a stick-up note used by the robber in the insurance company robbery; he misspells the word "drawer" as "draw"—the same mistake made in the robber's note.
+After being picked out of a police lineup by an employee of the insurance company who had witnessed the robberies, he is arrested on charges of armed robbery.

-Attorney Frank O'Connor (Anthony Quayle) sets out to prove that Manny cannot possibly be the right man: at the time of the first hold-up he was on vacation with his family, and at the time of the second his jaw was so swollen that witnesses would certainly have noticed.
-Of three people who saw the boy fall at the vacation hotel, two have died and the third cannot be found.
-All this devastates Rose, whose resulting depression forces her to be hospitalized.
+Attorney Frank O'Connor sets out to prove that Manny cannot possibly be the right man.
+At the time of the first hold-up, he was on vacation with his family, and at the time of the second, his jaw was so swollen that witnesses would certainly have noticed.
+Of the three people with whom the couple played cards at the vacation hotel, two have died and the third cannot be found.
+This devastates Rose, whose resulting depression forces her to be hospitalized.

-During Manny's trial he prays the rosary after his mother urges him to pray for strength.
+During Manny's trial, he prays the rosary after his mother urges him to pray for strength.
 A juror's remark forces a mistrial.
-While awaiting a second trial Manny is exonerated when the true robber is arrested holding up a grocery store.
-Manny visits Rose at the hospital to share the good news, but, as the film ends, she remains severely depressed; a textual epilogue explains that she recovered two years later.
+While awaiting a second trial, Manny is exonerated when the true robber is arrested holding up a grocery store.
+Manny visits Rose at the hospital to share the good news, but she remains severely depressed.
+Still, it is said that she recovers two years later.